You're gonna need a bigger boat.

 SERIOUS oversight

 A painfully serious oversight was brought to my attention by none other than Sister Misty.
-In post number 45, item 3, I stated that now that Ryan has left for Utah, none of my college friends remain in the Northwest.
+In the "Hello Again" post, under item 3, I stated that now that Ryan has left for Utah, none of my college friends remain in the Northwest.
 Not only does that leave out Misty and Nick, but also Jules.
 I have no excuse.
 Most sincere and deepest apologies all around.
 I will punish myself accordingly.

 I love you guys!